 Ed McGee

-A New Hampshire native, Ed McGee was a singer-songwriter and rhythm guitarist for nine years with the Ohio-based jam band ekoostik hookah, whose national touring act shared the stage with the likes of Willie Nelson, Arlo Guthrie, Bob Weir, and Bruce Hornsby.
+A New Hampshire native, Ed McGee was the singer-songwriter and rhythm guitarist for nine years with the Ohio-based jam band ekoostik hookah, whose national touring act shared the stage with the likes of Willie Nelson, Arlo Guthrie, Bob Weir, Dickey Betts, Keller Williams, Robert Randolph, The Wailers, and Bruce Hornsby.

 In 2018, he released his first solo project album titled Alexander III and Other Stories, featuring performances by ekoostik hookah’s Steve Sweney, Ward Scott of The Shantee, Pat Kenney of One Under and other musician friends.